How Do I Plan Financially When My Paychecks Are Inconsistent?

 Set up separate business accounts

 Every self-employed person needs to separate their business and personal finances.
-Whether or not you have a formal business entity, like a limited liability company (LLC), a corporation (like an S-corp), or you are a sole proprietor (the default type of business for folks who don't actively form a company), it’s a good idea to set up a business checking account that is separate from your personal checking account.
+Whether or not you have a formal business entity, like a limited liability company (LLC), or you are a sole proprietor (the default type of business for folks who don't actively form a company), it’s a good idea to set up a business everyday transaction account that is separate from your personal account.
 You’ll also want to set up a business savings account where you park your savings for income taxes.

-You can go to the bank (or choose an online bank) to open up new checking and savings accounts.
+You can go to the bank (or choose an online bank) to open up new spending and savings accounts.
 If you have a formal business entity, these will legally be business accounts.
 If you are a sole proprietor, the default type of business, you can just open up two new personal accounts.
-We will use our robust and vivid imaginations to allow ourselves to believe these accounts are formal business accounts.

 Figure out how much you need pay yourself each month